fxp-jim/HorizonDocs/Horizon User Guide/05 Sales Order/SALES ORDERS.md

 # SALES ORDERS

 A sales order initiates the process of fulfilling a customer's request for products or services.
 Follow these streamlined steps for efficient sales order management:
 ##### 1. **Create a Sales Order

-* Ensure you have the customer's record.
+* Ensure the customer's record exists.
 If not, [create a new customer record](https://github.com/Fx-Professional-Services/HorizonDocs/blob/sales_order/Horizon%20User%20Guide/03%20Customers/Create%20a%20New%20Customer%20Record.md).
-* Select **Sales Orders** from the main menu.
+* Navigate to **Sales Orders** in the main menu.
 * Click **New Record**.
 Then click the **Customer** box to select party.
 In the pop-up web picker, type the party's name in the search bar and press **Enter**, or scroll down, then click **Add**.
  * Set **Receive** **Date** and **Start At**; **End At** date is auto-scheduled.
  * **Click to select item** to choose a **Sale Order Item**.
 In the pop-up picker, type the product name in the **search nam**e bar or type a category as shown in the category column in **search category** bar.
 Click **Select** after choosing the product, adjust **Quantity**, and click **Done**.
 ##### 2. **Manage Line Items**

-* Delete items by clicking the "x" icon or all items using **delete all**.
 * Adjust the price and quantity of the sale order line item by typing the new price and/or quantity.
 The subtotal and total costs will update automatically.
+* Delete items by clicking the "x" icon or all items using **delete all**.

 ##### 3. **Apply Discounts and Taxes**

 * In the **Discounts** section, click **Select Discount.** In the pop-up, choose a percentage (e.g., 10% off) or a fixed amount (e.g., $20 off) by clicking the add button (✚) and/or Done.
 The discount adjusts the subtotal and total costs automatically.